 Interfering with Police / Resisting Arrest

-In one common scenario , the Police responding to a 911 call are often summoned into difficult situations in which tempers are hot and the parties involved may be very agitated.
-When people are engaged in such volatile and erratic confrontations they often are not thinking clearly and their anger and frustration takes control of their emotions.
-When Police arrive to intercede and calm down the situation if they are met with resistance and confrontation they are going to start to make arrests for interfering with Police.
-This is only one example of many in which the crime of interfering with an officer may occur.
-It is a very commonly charged crime in Connecticut and is applied to a wide range of situations.
-Interfering with an officer can be a difficult charge to defend against unless you have solid legal representation on your side.
-Keep in mind that in the case of interfering with an officer the State views the Police officer as the victim of the crime so often they take these kind of charges quite seriously.
-If you have been charged with interfering with an officer you will need to retain the services of a Stamford criminal defense lawyer to plan a defense strategy and protect your liberty.
-At the Law Offices of Allan F. Friedman we offer free initial consultations and we are open 24/7 at 203.515.4110.Elements of the Charge of Interfering with an Officer
+C.G.S.§53a-167, Interfering with a police officer is a prevalent crime in Connecticut and is frequently charged in conjunction with other charges.
+Keep in mind that in the case of interfering with an officer, the state's attorney views the police officer as the victim of the crime so often they take these kinds of charges seriously.
+If you have been charged with interfering with an officer, you will need to retain the services of a Stamford criminal lawyer to plan a defense strategy and protect your liberty.
+At the Law Offices of Allan F. Friedman, we offer free initial consultations, and we are open 24/7 at (203) 357-5555.Elements of the Crime of Interfering with an Officer

-Moving beyond the mental intent aspect, we can see that it is one of the most broadly written and vague statutes in the Connecticut criminal law books.
-53a-167a states in part that it is a crime to "obstruct, resist, hinder of endanger an officer . . . . in the performance of such officers duties."
-If you are charged with this offense not only are you going up against a situation where it is your word against the Police officers’ word - or as is often the case - several police officers all saying the same thing but you also have the State’s Attorney who is always going to protect and defend the police.
-Thus these cases can often be difficult to defend and often require a lot of investigation to track down eye witness and any video evidence to prove your version of the facts.
-This is a serious charge and you are fighting against the word of a Police officer so you need the services of a tenacious Stamford criminal defense attorney who has experience defending allegations of interfering with police and who can fight back with an aggressive defense strategy to expose the weaknesses in the State’s case.What Kinds of Behaviors / Actions Can Constitute "Interfering with Police?"
+Moving beyond the mental intent aspect, we can see that it is one of the most broadly written and vague statutes in Connecticut criminal law books C.G.S.§53a-167 states in part that it is a crime to "obstruct, resist, hinder or endanger an officer . . . . in the performance of such officers duties."
+If you are charged with this offense, often, it is your word against the police officer's word - or as is often the case - several police officers all saying the same thing.
+Also, the state's attorney always is going to protect and defend the police.

+These cases can often be difficult to defend and often require significant investigation to track down eyewitnesses and video evidence, and police body cams to prove your version of the facts.
+This is a serious charge, and you are fighting against the word of a police officer.
+Hence, you need the services of a tenacious Stamford criminal defense attorney who has experience defending allegations of interfering with police and who will fight back with an aggressive defense strategy to expose the weaknesses in the state's case.What Kinds of Behaviors / Actions Can Constitute "Interfering with Police?"

-I want to share with you a situation which I felt was really over the top and an example of abuse of power.
-This will illustrate how this statute can be really abused and why you should always be as polite and professional as possible when dealing with the police.
-In this situation my client was stopped for a minor motor vehicle stop and when the Police officer approached his car he demanded to know "why are you pulling me over, I did not do anything?"Despite the fact that my client had promptly stopped when the Police had activated his signal lights, provided all of his identification and vehicle documents my client was charged by the State with “Interfering with an Officer” because he had a "poor attitude" when he was stopped for his motor vehicle violation.
-Needless to say that we took that case to trial and eventually the State threw the charges out on the eve of the Jury trial.
-The lesson that we learn from that example is that the Police have wide power and discretion to charge you with interfering with an officer.
+I want to share an example that I felt was really over the top and an instance of abuse of power.
+This is an illustration of how this statute can be abused.
+In this situation, my client was stopped for a minor motor vehicle stop, and when the Police officer approached his car, my client demanded to know "why are you pulling me over, I did not do anything?"Despite the fact that my client had promptly stopped when the police had activated his signal lights, provided all of his identification and vehicle documents my client was charged by the state with "interfering with an officer" because he had a "poor attitude" when he was stopped for his motor vehicle violation.
+Needless to say that we took that case to trial, and eventually, the state threw the charges out on the eve of the jury trial.
+The lesson that we learn from that example is that the police have broad power and discretion to charge you with interfering with an officer.

 - Remain silent and refuse to answer questions without a lawyer present

-- Refuse to allow Police officers to enter into your home without a valid search warrant
+- Refuse to allow police officers to enter into your home without a valid search warrant

 - Refuse to engage in field sobriety tests